liberodark/pokemonsdk/# Create a Status With Script.md

+# !!!
+Before reading this file !!!

+To read this file the intended way, open this file using Visual Studio Code (VSCode) and type CTRL+K, then V. It will open the preview of this file.

+You can also read it on the official GitLab repository of PSDK.

+Enjoy your reading!

 # Create a Status With Script

 In this tutorial, you'll learn how to create your own statuses and code their effects into the Battle Engine.